onthebusiness/harelang.org/content/tutorials/introduction.md

 If you don't know why this is useful, you probably don't need it.

 <p class="alert"><strong>Notice</strong><br />
-Both structs and unions in Hare are byte-for-byte compatible with C.
+The ABI representation of structs and unions in Hare is compatible with C.
 <p>

 ### Tagged unions